IImpaq/sweb-env/README.md

 ## Getting Started
 ### Dependencies
+* zsh
 * QEMU
 * Docker
 * Docker Compose

 ### Installation
+* Clone this repository
+* Run the "setup" script
-* Clone the repository
+* Clone the sweb repository to the root of this folder as "src"

+### Workflow
+* Start the docker container by run the "run" script
+* Open the local sweb repository stored in the "src" directory and make any changes you feel like
+* When opening the project for the first time in CLion create a new toolchain and select the newly created docker container.
-* Run the setup script
+* Run the "compile" script before executing

 ### Execution
-* Run the emulation script
+* To start sweb via qemu: run the "emulate" script

 ## Author
 Marcus Gugacs